bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/boethius.md

 * This led to Boethius himself being charged with treason, and other serious charges were also brought such as the practice of magic and of sacrilege.
 * Boethius was put in prison and there he wrote his most famous work De consolatione philosophiae.
 * This led him to imprison and execute his minister, the senator Boethius.
-* Symmachus, Boethius's father-in-law, defended him against the charges but this only led to Symmachus himself being charged.
 * Boethius was sentenced to death, the sentence was ratified by the Senate probably against its will, and it was carried out.
 * Perhaps aware that his aim in translating Plato was not to be fulfilled, Boethius put into his work a Platonic view of knowledge and reality.
 * We give an example of a picture of Boethius in his study which is taken from a translation of De consolatione philosophiae into French.